ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 If you are interested in learning more about the magic that is actually happening check out [this article](../apps/what_happens_and_what_gets_built_on_a_rails_app_deployment.md).

-#### Getting started

-After signup, you can click the 'Deploy Now' button (this appears on the front page if you haven't already deployed an App/Server to Ninefold or under the Apps tab as 'Deploy app' if you have).

 ##### Step 1

-Ninefold will pull your code in from Github.com, Bitbucket.com, or from your private Git URL.
+Ninefold will pull your code in from GitHub, Bitbucket, or from your private Git URL.

 For using a generic Git URL, supply the URL address and choose the branch you want to deploy.
 If it’s a private repo, you will need to copy the ssh key and add it to your repo.
 If it’s public, there isn’t a need for the SSH key.
 More info about repos can be found [here](how_ninefold_works_with_github_bitbucket_and_git_url.md).